 - The frequency of ‘hot’ days and nights has increased significantly since 1960 in every season, and the annual frequency of ‘cold’ days and nights has decreased significantly.

-- Mean rainfall over Vietnam does not show any significant increase or decrease since 1960.
+- Mean rainfall over Vietnam does not show any significant increase or decrease on a national level since 1960.

 - The proportion of rainfall falling in heavy events has not changed significantly since 1960, nor has the maximum amount falling in 1-day or 5-day events.